What are Debt Funds?

 How do Debt Funds Work?

 Debt fund works like giving a loan to a party.
 You can earn a good amount of interest and capital appreciation if you invest in debt funds.
-They are often referred to as fixed-income debt funds because an investor knows well in advance about the returns they will get after a fixed maturity date.
+They are often referred to as fixed-income debt funds because an investor knows well in advance about the returns they will get after fixed maturity date.
 Based on their credit ratings, these funds usually invest in distinctive debt securities.
 The credit ratings can decide whether the borrower is worth the credit.
 It is the work of the fund manager to ensure that only high credit quality instruments are selected for investment.

-So if the fund manager invests in high-rated securities, then there will be fewer fluctuations in the rate of returns of the debt funds as compared to low-rated instruments.
+So, if the fund manager invests in high-rated securities, then there will be fewer fluctuations in the rate of return of the debt funds as compared to low-rated instruments.
 The maturity of the debt funds totally depends on the fund manager’s vision of the overall scenario, and also on the interest rate regime.
 If interest rates seem to be declining in the near future, a fund manager may consider investing in long-term securities.

 Who Should Invest in Debt Funds?